vsemionov/xlab/README.md

 It features:
  - Simple, efficient implementations
- - Parallel and reproducible training on multiple GPUs
+ - Seamless parallel and reproducible training on multiple GPUs
  - Configurable architecture modifications and training procedure
- - Inference using various generation strategies
+ - Inference using multiple generation strategies

 ## Model